bojasv/1960s/basics/ReadMe.md

 It is the amount of bytes of the [access path]() that can be moved into the [job's storage pool]() from the auxiliary storage for a [page fault]().
 It specifies the [access path logical page size]() that is used when the access path is created.
 The access path logical page size is used by the system to determine the size of each page of the [index]().

+`*LIBL Size`
+There could be maximum 250 libraries that be specified as user/app library, rest first 15 library positions are reserved for system libraries like QSYS, QSYS2, QUSRSYS, and QHLPSYS.
+QGPL and QTEMP, both are user libraries